 LTTS also said that the i-BEMS would have enterprise-grade security and would also create a digital twin of the buildings to carry out any virtual testing on different parameters.

 “LTTS’ Smart Building solutions enable modern workplaces by leveraging cutting-edge Microsoft Azure IoT, Edge and AI technology.
-Employee safety, energy-efficiency and sustainability is the need of the hour and LTTS delivers an integrated, advanced Azure-based Smart Building solution for global enterprises to deploy smart and sustainable campuses,” Sanjay Jacob, principal program manager, Microsoft said.
+Employee safety, energy-efficiency and sustainability is the need of the hour and LTTS delivers an integrated, advanced Azure-based Smart Building solution for global enterprises to deploy smart and sustainable campuses,” Sanjay Jacob, Senior Director, Microsoft Corporation, Microsoft said.

 In April 2017, the engineering and research and development wing of Larsen & Toubro had collaborated with Microsoft to develop a smart campus in Israel.